-Robo advisors are an easy way for you to engage in automated investing without having to make an appointment to see a person at your bank.
-Not all robo financial advisors are made equal, however.
+If you’d like to participate in automated investing, Robo advisors allow you to do this without setting a time to meet with a financial advisor at your bank.
+Not all robo advisors are the same, however.
 Choose wisely based on your desired features and knowledge about the financial world and online investment sites.
-Here is a look at the best robo advisors to help you make the right decision.
+Continue reading to learn more about the best robo financial advisors so you can make the best decision.

 Work with Betterment advisors to decide on a goal and create a plan to help get you there.
 When you first open an account with Betterment, experts work with you to help you figure out your next steps.
 If you’re planning to buy a home or want to save for retirement, you can plan for these major life changes.
 Getting started is as easy as opening an account and making that first deposit.

 Many robo advisors minimize the importance of human advice.
 After all, the entire point of a robo advisor is to automate investment account management.
 At Betterment, you can get a bit of both automation and human advice.
 With three different membership tiers available, you can choose to pay more and get more personalized service.
+Betterment also offers fractional shares investing.
+(Check out our best fractional shares investing reviews to learn more about fractional shares.)
 If having access to experts and someone to walk you through the complexities of investing is important to you, Betterment is one of the best robo advisors out there.

 Industry experts routinely hand out 5 stars for Betterment.
 Affordable, transparent pricing and a whole suite of features and customization options make Betterment a top option for finance experts, but expect to see some negative reviews from the investing public.
 When a fund doesn’t perform as well as expected or there is a short-term downturn, frustrated investors might write a negative review.
 There is no such thing as an investment that always goes up, so don’t expect to see constant jumps in your net worth.
 Instead, look for long-term trends in the upward direction.
 Here is our own in-depth Betterment review to give you more information about the service.